lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 ### Deciding to host my own

 I realized that all I really needed for my knowledge base was a good-looking template.
 All the other features that were offered were not so useful to me and would only be distractions (e.g. comments, live chat, etc).
-I also didn't want to end up spending too much time getting this off the ground.
+I also didn't want to spend too much time beyond writing content to get this off the ground.

-I am capable of coding my own theme and having it look exactly how I want, but I decided that would be an extremely poor use of my time.
-I would rather be spending my time coding new features or improvements for the main product than pretty-ing up the knowledge base.

 This led me to browsing [Themeforest](https://themeforest.net) for some Jekyll or Hugo themes since I was familiar with these static-site generators and I wasn't looking for the bloat that came with a Wordpress or Ghost site.